mathworks/matlab-azure-devops-extension/overview.md

 - To view the Cobertura code coverage report, open the **Code Coverage** tab.

-### Run MATLAB Script
+### Run MATLAB Script on Microsoft-Hosted Agent
-Use the [Run MATLAB Command](#run-matlab-command) task to run MATLAB scripts, functions, and statements.
-You can use this task to flexibly customize your test run or add a step in MATLAB to your pipeline.

-For example, author a pipeline to run the commands in a file named `myscript.m`.

-Before you run MATLAB code or Simulink models on a Microsoft-hosted agent, first use the [Install MATLAB](#install-matlab) task.
-The task installs your specified MATLAB release (R2021a or later) on a Linux&reg; virtual machine.
-If you do not specify a release, the task installs the latest release of MATLAB.

-For example, install MATLAB R2023b on a Microsoft-hosted agent, and then use the **Run MATLAB Command** task to run the commands in your script.
+Use MATLAB R2023b on a Microsoft-hosted agent to run the commands in a file named `myscript.m` in the root of your repository.
+To install the specified release of MATLAB on the agent, specify the **Install MATLAB** task in your pipeline.
+To run the script, specify the **Run MATLAB Command** task.

 ```YAML
 pool: